 Motor vehicle collisions, slip and fall accidents, construction accidents, and defective product malfunctions can all lead to serious and debilitating injuries.
 Common injuries sustained in these types of accidents include bone fractures, soft tissue injuries, traumatic head and brain injuries, and internal injuries, to name only a few.

-If you have been injured in an accident that was caused by someone else’s negligence, you might be eligible to file a personal injury claim.
 Personal injury claims involve a process that can become complex if you do not have qualified legal representation on your side.
-The Austin personal injury lawyers at Terry & Kelly, PLLC, can handle your personal injury case from beginning to end and pursue all of the monetary compensation and damages that you need.
+TK Injury Lawyers can handle your personal injury case from beginning to end and pursue all of the monetary compensation and damages that you need.

 A personal injury claim is usually filed with the insurance company for the at-fault person or entity.
 However, if that individual or entity did not have insurance coverage in place at the time of your accident, you might be able to file a claim with your own insurance company.
 This type of scenario often arises in motor vehicle accident cases where the at-fault driver does not have insurance.